CAB-Lab-Princeton/MAE576-Deep-Learning-and-Physical-Systems/docs/source/logistics.rst

 Mental Health Resources
 ------------
 Undergraduate students may experience a range of emotional and psychological challenges that can interfere with their learning.
-Strained relationships, increased anxiety, substance or alcohol abuse, depression, diffi- culty concentrating and/or lack of motivation are frequently responses to significant stress.
+Strained relationships, increased anxiety, substance or alcohol abuse, depression, difficulty concentrating and/or lack of motivation are frequently responses to significant stress.
 Mental health concerns caused by stressful circumstances that influence your life out of class might affect the quality your academic work and otherwise impede your happiness on campus.
-Princeton makes available numerous ser- vices to help support you through difficult moments.
-You can learn more about confidential mental health ser- vices available on campus at `<https://uhs.princeton.edu/counseling-psychological-services>`_.
-Sup- port is available 24-hours-a-day from Counseling and Psychological Services; if your concern is urgent, this link will take you to appropriate care: `<https://uhs.princeton.edu/counseling-psychological-services/>`_ urgent-mental-health-concerns or you can call the Department of Public Safety at 609-258-3333.
+Princeton makes available numerous services to help support you through difficult moments.
+You can learn more about confidential mental health services available on campus at `<https://uhs.princeton.edu/counseling-psychological-services>`_.
+Support is available 24-hours-a-day from Counseling and Psychological Services; if your concern is urgent, this link will take you to appropriate care: `<https://uhs.princeton.edu/counseling-psychological-services/urgent-mental-health-concerns>`_ or you can call the Department of Public Safety at 609-258-3333.

 Disability Services and Academic Accommodations
 ------------